 “Call me Nina,” she says as she neatly places cloth napkins across our laps and hands us menus with a flourish.

 We get to know Nina over the next few days.
 She tells us about her mother and daughter back home in Peru.
 She tells us about her Bulgarian boyfriend, who also works aboard the ship.
 She tells us Alaska is her favorite place she's ever cruised to.
-And she tells us about what it's really like to work aboard a cruise ship when you aren't a Westerner.
+And she tells us about what it's really like to work aboard a cruise ship when you aren't a Westerner with white skin.